 I’ve included a photo tutorial below, to guide you through the steps of making a 2 double crochet cluster stitch.
 However, if you prefer to learn through video, here is a link to an excellent tutorial by AllFreeCrochet.

-*Each cluster will be made in a chain space.
+*Each cluster will be made in a ch-sp, except for the first and last st of each row.

-Step 1: Yarn over, and insert your hook into the space.
+Step 1: YO, and insert hook into the indicated sp / st.

-Step 2: Yarn over, and draw up a loop.
-You should have 3 loops on your hook.
+Step 2: YO, and draw up a loop.
+There should be 3 loops on the hook.

-Step 3: Yarn over, and pull through the first 2 loops on your hook.
-You should have 2 loop remaining.
+Step 3: YO, and pull through the first 2 loops on the hook.
+There should be 2 loops remaining.

-Step 4: Yarn over, and insert your hook into the same space.
-Yarn over, and draw up a loop.
-You should have 4 loops on your hook.
+Step 4: YO, and insert hook into the same sp / st. YO, and draw up a loop.
+There should be 4 loops on the hook.

-Step 5: Yarn over, and pull through the first 2 loops.
-You should have 3 loops remaining on your hook.
+Step 5: YO, and pull through the first 2 loops.
+There should be 3 loops remaining.

-Step 6: Yarn over, and pull through the remaining 3 loops on your hook.
+Step 6: YO, and pull through the remaining 3 loops on the hook.
 You’re done!

-- The beginning chain of each row does NOT count as a stitch.
+- The beginning ch of each row does NOT count as a st.

-Row 1: In the magic ring, [ch 2, dc-cl] 4 times; pull the yarn tail tight to close the magic ring.
-Turn.
-(Stitch Count: 2 dc-cl on each side of the triangle)
+Row 1 (Rs): In the MR, [ch 2, dc-cl] 4 times; pull the yarn tail tight to close the MR. Turn.
+(2 dc-cl on each side of the center ch-2 sp)

 Add Tassels, Fringe or Beads to your Shawl